rasikaphutane/ecom/README.md

 AI-powered FastAPI-based recommendation system that delivers personalized top-5 product suggestions with human-like explanations.
 It uses product embeddings, user interactions, LLMs, and sentiment analysis for natural recommendations.

+# Accuracy
+Got 90.4% recommendation similarity accuracy
+Avg accuracy for all recommendations is 80-93%

 # 🚀 Features
 ## ✅ Personalized Recommendations